Strengthening the social fabric of Australia

 As we shared and employed, we developed an understanding of the challenges each prisoner faced upon release and gaining employment.
 We learnt the ins and outs of the reintegration process, built relationships with key stakeholders and became reintegration employment experts.
 Our industry knowledge and connection to job opportunities helped us see the gaps within the system.
 We could see industry crying out for skilled labour amidst a national skills shortage and an entire stream of candidates seeking a second chance through employment.

-Reboot Australia, using the labour-hire throughcare model bridges that gap between incarceration and employment.
+Reboot Australia, using the reintegration through employment model bridges the gap between incarceration and employment.
 As Brad North (Northy) our lived experience program coordinator wrote in a recent blog, "Those who’ve been incarcerated know what it’s like to have everything taken away and generally this helps them appreciate any opportunities given to them".